 Broken Braces or Wires

+Call your orthodontist for advice.
 Remove a broken appliance only if it comes out easily.
 If it is lodged or painful to remove, then cover any protruding edges with wax, cotton balls, gauze, or chewing gum.
-DO NOT REMOVE any wire caught in the gums, cheek, or tongue; see a dentist immediately.
+DO NOT REMOVE any wire caught in the gums, cheek, or tongue; see your orthodontist ASAP.
 Emergency attention is usually not required for loose or broken appliances that cause no discomfort.

 Rinse the area with warm water.
 Put a cold compress over the facial area of the injury.
 Recover any broken tooth fragments.
-Call the office.
+If the tooth is not bleeding or the tooth is not very painful, then the issue can usually be treated on the next business day.
+Call the office for an appointment.